david-garcia-garcia/windowscontainers/servercore2022iis/readme.md

 SBS_IISENV=.*:.*
 ```

-**NOTE**: Make sure that you are correctly NOT setting your pool to autostart automatically with iis, but to do so as part of the entrypoint setup.
-Otherwise you risk these env settings being added to the pool before the pools starts, which will require a manual pool restart to make them visible to the application.
+**NOTE**: Make sure that you are **NOT** setting your pool to autostart automatically with IIS in your base image.
+It should be set to the STOPPED state.
+If you set the pool to start automatically with the image, the pool will start before the environment settings (both machine level and pool level) have been configured.
+The image already contains automation to start all application pools after the initial configuration has been made.

 ## Adding pools to user groups